-But even well-intentioned users can sometimes wreak havoc by connecting their personal devices.
-I recall that user who prevented many of his colleagues from accessing the corporate network when he connected his home Internet router to it.
-He just needed a couple extra ports to connect an additional test computer and thought he could use the switch built into his router.
-The problem is that the router started issuing IP addresses from its built-in DHCP server.
+They could also be the act of users with perfectly good intentions.
+I once had this user who prevented many of his colleagues from accessing the network when he connected his home Internet router to it.
+He just needed a couple of extra ports to connect an additional test computer and thought he could use the switch built into his router.
+Unbeknownst to him, the router’s built-in DHCP server started assigning IP addresses from the wrong subnet to computers that were trying to connect to the network.

-For those who don’t have an IP address management process in place, scanning IP addresses is possibly even more important.
+Other than security reasons, scanning IP addresses is also the first step of most manual IP address management processes.
+Many IP address management (IPAM) tools will include some form of IP address scanning but if you choose to take care of that manually, IP address scanning tools can come in handy.
+And for those who don’t have any IP address management process in place, scanning IP addresses is even more important.
 It will often be the only way to ensure that there are no IP address conflicts and it can be seen as a rather crude way of pseudo-managing IP addresses.

-No matter why you want to scan IP addresses, most tools are based on Ping so let’s have a look at this antique utility.
+No matter why you want to scan IP addresses, most tools are based on ping so let’s have a look at this vintage utility.
 Ping was created out of necessity back in 1983.
-Its developer needed a tool to help in debugging an abnormal network behaviour he was observing.
-The origin of the name is simple, it refers to the sound of sonar echoes as heard in submarines.
-Although it is present on almost every operating system, its implementation varies somewhat between platforms.
+Its developer needed a tool to help in debugging abnormal network behaviour he was observing.
+Today, ping is present on almost every operating system although its implementation varies somewhat between platforms.
 Some versions are offering multiple command-line options which can include parameters such as the size of each request’s payload, the total test count, the network hops limit, or the interval between requests.
-Some systems have a companion Ping6 utility that serves the exact same purpose for IPv6 addresses.
+Some systems also have a companion Ping6 utility that serves the exact same purpose as ping but for IPv6 addresses.

 How Ping Works